-This is one of the better road trips in Australia, the diversity of scenery and landscapes as you head north is incredible!
-I recommend travelling to Darwin, it’s an interesting city with lots of things to see and do!
+This is one of the better Australian road trips, the diversity of scenery and landscapes as you head north is incredible!
+I recommend you visit Darwin, it’s an interesting city with lots of things to see and do!

-However, an Adelaide to Perth road trip has a few interesting sights.
-Heading off from Adelaide, you can go to the Flinders Ranges and head to Port Lincoln.
+An Adelaide to Perth road trip has a few interesting sights.
+You can go to the Flinders Ranges and head to Port Lincoln after heading from Adelaide.
 Here you can go down in a cage with Great White Sharks if you are brave enough!